 Last Saturday, Ann and I set off eagerly on a long-anticipated campervan trip from Austin to the San Juan Islands in Washington State.
 At mid-day, our 1971 VW, undone by Texas heat, succumbed to vapor lock.
-It had happened three days earlier too, so we immediately made some mechanical improvements.
+It had happened three days earlier too, and we had immediately made some mechanical improvements.
 That should have remedied the problem, but it seems that no matter what you do, old VW vans do not run reliably in hot weather.
 Sitting beside a little-traveled road in cheerless terrain about a hundred miles northwest of Austin, we considered whether it might just be impossible to drive it out of Texas during the summer.

 Loading the van and the rooftop luggage carrier that morning had required several hours of hard work and a lot of sweat, and we were a little dehydrated by the time we left.
 Then in our hurry to get going, we neglected to bring along much water.
 We were looking for a place to get some, when the van broke down.

 After an hour or so of trying unsuccessfully to restart it, thirst threatened to move beyond mere passing discomfort, so I stuck out my thumb to hitch a ride to the next town or crossroads gas station.
 Several cars passed, but one turned around and came back.
 I told the driver why I needed a lift.
 She said, “Oh, here,” and handed me a gallon of water that was on the passenger seat.
 It seemed like she had been driving around waiting for someone to ask.

 Her name was Cindy.
 She was wearing tattered flannel pajamas.
 Her car had no air conditioning.
 She was traveling with several gallons of water to fill the boiling-over radiator of the Pontiac she had bought for $300.
 “I’ll stay with you until you get help,” she said.
 And she did.